 The 2015 ITU World Triathlon Grand Final is coming to Chicago.
 Be part of this exciting event that provides an amazing racing experience for age-group athletes and also showcases the world’s best triathletes.
 The non-drafting open age-group races will finish on the same blue carpet as the pros.

 Chicago will welcome 150 of the world's top Olympic-distance triathletes as they compete for a world championship title less than a year prior to the Rio de Janeiro 2016 Olympic Games.
 In addition to the elite World Championships, the event features top-flight sprint and Olympic-distance races for age-group athletes, who will represent their countries and race for World Championships titles, paratriathletes, juniors and under-23s, as well as an aquathlon to kick off the action.
-In all, more than 8,000 of the world’s best triathletes will compete for world titles over five days of competition.
+In all, more than 8,000 of the world’s best triathletes will compete for world titles over four days of competition.

 The ITU World Triathlon Grand Final and World Championships are hosted by USA Triathlon, the National Governing Body for the sport of triathlon in the United States, and Lagardère Unlimited Events.
 Launched in 2009, the ITU World Triathlon Series is televised in more than 160 countries.
 Visit chicago.triathlon.org for more information.

 Do I have to qualify to participate in the 2015 open age-group races?

 No, the open age-group races are open to everyone ages 15 and older.

 If you have qualified for the ITU Standard (Olympic-distance) or Sprint World Championships, you will be contacted directly to register for those races.
 Those competing in the Standard World Championships are ineligible to participate in the Open Race per ITU rules.
 Athletes competing in only the Aquathlon World Championships and/or the Sprint World Championships may, however, participate in the Open Age-Group Race.